isururanawaka/isururanawaka.github.io/_teaching/2019-fall-work.md

 visualization, achieving a 10% improvement in convergence time over state-of-the-art algorithms.
-- Developed a distributed memory framework for sparse matrix operations (SpMM, SpGEMM, FusedMM) in machine learning kernels, achieving 3x speedup over state-of-the-art frameworks.
+- Developed a distributed memory framework for sparse matrix operations (SpMM, SpGEMM, FusedMM) for machine learning kernels.
 - Designed and implemented over 90% of microservices-based, scalable security middleware from scratch to cloud production deployment, providing Identity and Access Management (IAM) capabilities for external Science Gateways.